-Trump criticizes Iran as 'corrupt dictatorship' in U.N. speech
+Trump rejects any meeting with Iran's Rouhani at U.N. gathering

 German Foreign Minister Heiko Maas, following a meeting on Monday with Britain, China, France, Germany, Russia and Iran in New York, warned that the U.S. strategy of applying maximum pressure on Tehran and going it alone could risk a regional escalation.

-Additional reporting by Michelle Nichols, Arshad Mohammed, Yara Bayoumy; editing by Steve Orlofsky and Grant McCool
+Reporting by Steve Holland and Michelle Nichols; writing by Susan Heavey; editing by Steve Orlofsky and Grant McCool